August 21, 2017

 The Student Behavior Appeals Panel serves the President through the Vice President for Student Affairs.
 The recommendations of the Student Behavior Appeals Panel are reviewed and modified by the Vice President for Student Affairs at their sole discretion and, once approved, are final and binding upon all parties.
 No student has the right to make a direct appeal to the Vice President for Student Affairs.

 I. Student conduct records are maintained separate and apart from all other student records.
 Student conduct actions become part of a student’s academic records only in those cases in which a notation on the student’s academic record is made for suspension, expulsion and/or revocation of admission or degree.

 II.
-Records of student conduct actions are maintained in the Office of Student Judicial Affairs and Community Standards for a period of up to seven years after the most recent student conduct incident, except for students assigned University-wide Sanctions, as described in item number 1.
+Records of student conduct actions are maintained in the Office of Student Judicial Affairs and Community Standards for up to seven years after the most recent student conduct incident, except for students assigned University-wide sanctions, as described in item number 1.

 III.
 All records are maintained confidentially as provided in the university’s policy concerning student education records (see Section C.5 Student Education Records).

 IV.
 The Title IX Coordinator keeps records of sexual, interpersonal, and protected class misconduct.